refractthelight/oluko/_posts/2022-12-17-crafting-interpreters-note.md

      * No
    * Do we have access to pointers?
      * No
+   * Are multi-line strings allowed?
+   * Are escaped characters supported?

 3. Additional critical features apart from standard library
   * Formatting text